skojaku/graphvec/README.md

 Following the scikit-learn's API design, all algorithms have two methods`.fit` and `.transform`.
 The `.fit` method takes a network to learn the network structure, and the `.transform` produces the emebdding of nodes.
 More specifically, follow the steps below.

 First, load a graph embedding method.
 For demonstration, we use `Node2Vec`.
-See #available-algorithms for other graph embedding methods.
+See the "Available algorithms" Section for other graph embedding methods.

 ```python
 import graphvec